 A Local List of Heritage Assets for Carlisle District

-If you would like to nominate a building for the Local List, which will be considered by the Local Heritage List Review Panel, please click on the link below to download a nomination form.
-Completed forms should be returned either in writing to: Heritage and Urban Design Officer, Investment and Policy Team, Carlisle City Council, Civic Centre, Carlisle, CA3 8QG or via email marked for the attention of the Heritage and Urban Design Officer to: [email protected]
+If you would like to nominate a building for the Local List, which will be considered by the Local List Review Panel, please click on the link below to enter your nomination, any queries please contact our Urban Design & Conservation Officer on 01228 817077 alternatively email - [email protected].

 The Local List Panel

 are submitted they are briefly sifted by an officer steering group to ensure